seomoz/interpol/README.md

   # This is useful when you need to extract the version from a
   # request header (e.g. Accept) or from the request URI.
   #
-  # Needed by Interpol::StubApp and Interpol::ResponseSchemaValidator.
+  # Needed by Interpol::StubApp, Interpol::ResponseSchemaValidator
+  # and Interpol::Sinatra::RequestParamsParser.
   config.api_version '1.0'

   # Determines the stub app response when the requested version is not
   # available.
-This block will be eval'd in the context of the stub app
+This block will be eval'd in the context of a
   # sinatra application, so you can use sinatra helpers like `halt` here.
   #
-  # Needed by Interpol::StubApp.
+  # Needed by Interpol::StubApp and Interpol::Sinatra::RequestParamsParser.
   config.on_unavailable_request_version do |requested_version, available_versions|
     message = JSON.dump(
       "message" => "Not Acceptable",